-6.46.5 Involve DHHL Beneficiaries in the Update of the Hawai'i Island Plan for East Hawai'i
+6.4 Hawai'i Island Plan Update for East Hawai'i

 - 2002.
 HHC adopts the DHHL Hawaii Island Plan.
 The plan articulates DHHL land use policy for all trust land on the island of Hawaii via designating trust land for the following types of uses: residential homestead, subsistence agriculture homestead, supplemental agriculture homestead, pastoral homestead, commercial, industrial, community use, general agriculture, conservation, and special district. - 2009.
 HHC approves an update of the Hawaii Island Plan in the West Hawaii region for newly acquired trust lands in Kealakehe and Kalaoa. - 2015.
 DHHL considers emergency relocation of Makuu lessees to Pana'ewa.
 During late 2014 and early 2015, lava from Kilauea Volcano flowed towards the Makuu homestead.
 Lava flow got as close as a half-mile from Makuu.
 In response, DHHL contemplated the potential relocation of Makuu lessees to unencumbered lands in Pana'ewa.
 Fortunately, the relocation of Makuu lessees has not occurred to date as the lava has stopped its advance towards Makuu.